You are here: Home page ► Watches ► Breitling Callisto Chrono

 Again, the dial still says

 This version has a polished case and a brushed bezel.
-It uses the updated numbering scheme: A11045 (stainless steel), B11045 (yellow gold rider tabs), and D11045 (yellow gold bezel).
+It uses the updated numbering scheme: A11045 (stainless steel), B11045 (yellow gold rider tabs), D11045 (yellow gold bezel), and K11045 (full solid yellow gold).
 There was also a transition period with the 80520D model, with double reference numbers (with both old and new ones), in or around 1990.

 The dials first say